 Real Madrid goalkeeper Thibaut Courtois, Manchester City playmaker Kevin De Bruyne, Crystal Palace striker Christian Benteke, Lazio midfielder Sergej Milinković-Savić, Napoli centre-back Kalidou Koulibaly and Bayer Leverkusen winger Leon Bailey are among those to have been nurtured by the Belgian side in recent years.

-According to reports, Chelsea, Liverpool and Napoli are all keeping tabs on the midfield powerhouse with his rumoured release of just £20million an attractive option.
+, Chelsea, Liverpool and Napoli are all keeping tabs on the midfield powerhouse with his rumoured release of just £20million an attractive option.

 “Napoli are interested in Sander, it's a possibility a deal could be done,” Dimitri De Conde, Genk’s Sporting Director, told Radio Punto Nuovo.
 “We also know that Liverpool are interested and [Jürgen] Klopp, after the game at Anfield [in the Champions League], complimented him on his performance.